Ether Dome: The ether controversy

 Wells, Jackson, Morton and a Georgia doctor, Crawford W. Long, each claimed credit for the innovation of using ether as an anesthetic.

 In either December 1841 or January 1842, Long had introduced the use of sulphuric ether as a substitution to nitrous oxide for the use of entertainment at parties.
 Long was possibly the first to use ether as a way to alleviate pain during surgery.
 Long had been using ether in surgery since 1842.
 On March 30, 1842, he removed a tumor from the neck of a young man named James Venable.
 Over the following years, Long would use ether in his obstetrical practice, however, he never published any of his findings until seeing the December 1846 issue of a Medical Examiner about Morton, who claimed to have used ether as an anesthetic.
 Long then began to record his findings and write his account of the discovery.
 He also collected notarized letters from former patients, but after presenting his findings to the Medical College of Georgia, he discovered two others also claimed to be discoverers: Horace Wells and Charles Jackson.
 When Long entered his claims, this controversy was already in process.

 Prior to Morton's public demonstration of ether, he had supposedly met with Jackson (who was known as attempting to steal others inventions) to discuss questions surrounding anesthesia.
 It is at this meeting where, supposedly, Jackson had suggested to use ether as a means of alleviating surgical pain.
 Morton had previously experimented with ether, but never on a patient.
 Jackson and Morton tangled in a bitter legal dispute and pamphleteering war, that lasted 20 years.
 In 1868 Morton read a newspaper item asserting that Jackson deserved the lion's share of credit.
 Morton became feverish, threw himself into a pond in New York's Central Park and died, probably from a stroke, soon thereafter.
 Jackson died insane at McLean Asylum in Belmont, Massachusetts.

-In 1845 Wells had attempted to demonstrate the use of nitrous oxide as anesthesia at MGH but it was “dismissed as humbug” because the patient cried out during the procedure although later, the patient denied feeling any pain.
+In 1845 Wells had attempted to demonstrate the use of nitrous oxide as anesthesia at MGH but it was "dismissed as humbug" because the patient cried out during the procedure although later, the patient denied feeling any pain.
 His career then began to spiral down.
 Wells left the practice of dentistry and his family, and went to New York, where he was arrested for throwing acid on prostitutes.
 He killed himself in jail by slashing an artery after taking chloroform.

-While Morton, Long and Jackson sought fame, Long wanted to be recognized, and to alleviate the pain of his patients.
-Though Long was the first to surgically use ether, he was not the first to introduce it to the world.